-The following itinerary describes a range of gardens which we plan to visit.
-Many are accessible to the public, but others require special permission which may only be confirmed closer to the tour’s departure in 2018.
+The following itinerary describes a range of gardens and other sites which we plan to include.
+Some are accessible to the public, but others require special permission which may only be confirmed closer to the tour’s departure.
 The daily activities described in this itinerary may change or be rotated and/or modified in order to accommodate alterations in opening hours, flight schedules and confirmation of private visits.
 Participants will receive a final itinerary together with their tour documents prior to departure.
 The tour includes breakfast daily, lunches & evening meals indicated in the detailed itinerary: B=breakfast, L=lunch and D=evening meals.

 Hobart - 4 nights

 Day 1: Saturday 16 November, Arrive Hobart

 - Morning airport transfer for participants arriving on the ASA designated flight

 - Time at leisure (optional visit to the Salamanca Market)

 - Royal Tasmanian Botanical Gardens incl. the Tasmanian Community Food Garden

 - Welcome Drinks

 Participants travelling on the ASA ‘designated’ morning flight will be transferred from the airport to our heritage hotel, a 19th-century sandstone mansion, which is in the historic area of Battery Point and a short stroll from Salamanca Place’s Georgian warehouses that now house galleries and boutiques.
 Those taking alternative flights should meet the group ready for our afternoon tour.